django/deps/draft/simplified-routing-syntax.rst

 Preventing unintended errors
 ----------------------------

-*The following behaviour is not neccessary, and we might not choose to add this.
+*The following behaviour is not necessary, and we might not choose to add this.
 However, it is worth considering a way to guard against user error...*

 Even with differently named functions there remains some potential for user